bxdoan/dgpt/README.md

 # dgpt
-Too lazy to search your products? lets GPT do it
+Too lazy to search your data? lets GPT do it

 ## Install
 using requirements.txt